schadenfred/proscrypt-koans/README.md

 ## koan 1.3: Git

 You're reading these koans on Github, which uses a version control system called 'Git' under the hood.
-Since GitHub expects you to have Git installed, let's install it:
+GitHub expects you to have Git installed:

 [Reflect](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).